A Decade into Planning

 Nearly a decade into planning and negotiations, the Veramendi master-planned development is “starting to heat up,” according to Stacy Snell, New Braunfels assistant director of planning and community development.

 At the end of several phases and with an estimated $2 billion value, the mixed-use development will feature a maximum of 6,000 residences; retail, office and commercial spaces; and a city center.
-City officials and the developer have discussed a new YMCA, a hospital, a college campus and a riverfront resort hotel for some of the land.
+City officials and the developer have discussed a hospital, a college campus and a riverfront resort hotel for some of the land.

 At their November and December meetings the city’s planning division approved six residential plats that allow for the construction of 388 single-family homes within the first phase.